HEY BABY, WE LIKE YOUR PANTS…

 Author Jeff Gold astutely comments,

 “So you’re literally in a way like Sinatra at the Sands there!”

 Photos by Tom Copi:

-At the Electric Circus in New York City (May 1971) for the live performance of Fun House, Iggy wore a simple look of silver body paint and glitter (stuck on with baby oil) and jeans.
-When the oil ran into his eyes, he realized what eyebrows were for (he had shaved his off).
+At The Electric Circus in New York City (May 1971) and for many live performances of Fun House, Iggy wore a simple look of silver body paint and glitter (stuck on with baby oil) and jeans.
+When the oil ran into his eyes, he regretted shaving off his eyebrows.
 This was the start of his silver period.